 Set your display’s screen timeout to as short as you can.
 Keep it around 15-30secs.
 You can increase when required.

 Studies report the average smartphone user turns their smartphone on 150 times a day, so anything you can do to limit that frequency (through self-control or other methods listed below) will help keep your battery running for longer.

 For simplicity, if we assume that a user switches on their phone 150 times a day, a 10 second timeout will consume 25 minutes worth of battery, whereas a 60 second timeout will consume 2 hours and 30 minutes of battery.
-It must be noted that the section assumes that a user would always let the screen timeout, rather than manually switching it off once they have finished using the phone.

 4. Don’t use Adaptive/Auto brightness

 Most of the Android devices face massive battery drainage because of the large bright display.
 You might find the Auto brightness feature easy & battery saving but, its not.
 Because, auto-brightness is usually way brighter than you really need.
 It’s much better to manually set a super low brightness level that is still comfortable, and then just bump it up when necessary.

 If your phone has an AMOLED screen (like most Samsung devices), use a dark-colored background.
 Black wallpaper can save your battery because AMOLED screens only illuminate the colored pixels.
 Black pixels are unlit, so the more black pixels you have, or the more darker pixels, the less battery you need to light them up.